manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 *Exercise 1: write down detailed executions that highlight of the three observations above.*

-*Exercise 2: Prove Validity and the two Termination propoerties.
+*Exercise 2: Prove Validity and the two Termination properties.
 Explain where you used the assumption that $f<n/2$*

 *Exercise 3: prove recoverability and explain where you use (1) the assumption that $f<n/2$; (2) the [Pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle); (3) and where exactly you use the fact that the recover is started after some party outputs a value from Broadcast.*